joequery/Toggl-CLI/README.md

 ## What is [Toggl](http://toggl.com)?
 [Toggl](http://toggl.com) is a time tracking app that I absolutely love to use.
 The interface is simple and the time reports are extremely useful.
 Toggl's API powers this script.

+## Installation and Configuration
+Toggl CLI requires [python](http://www.python.org/).
+After you install python, execute the following:

+		git clone git://github.com/joequery/Toggl-CLI.git
+		cd Toggl-CLI
+		sudo python setup.py install

+Now edit the ~/.toggl file created for you and fill it in with your credentials.
+Note that entering your password into this file is optional.
+If you don't, the script will request it at runtime.

 ## Usage
-You'll need [python2.6](http://www.python.org/getit/releases/2.6/).
-Other 2.x versions of python will probably work, I just haven't tried them yet.
-After you install python, do the following:

-1. Download and extract the repo to wherever you want, as long as the toggl script is in your PATH.
-2. Move .toggl to ~/.toggl, and edit the file to contain your account credentials.
-The script will ask you for your password at run time in the event you don't want to store your password in the file.
-3. Make yourself a project with the Toggl web app. cd to an appropriate directory for working on that project, and create a .toggl_project file in the directory, similar to the toggl_project_example.txt file located in the repo.
+1. Create a new [Toggl Project](https://www.toggl.com/projects) via the web app.
+2. In the directory you plan on working in, create a .toggl_project file similar to the [toggl_project_example.txt file](https://github.com/joequery/Toggl-CLI/blob/master/toggl_project_example.txt).
+Specify a Project and optionally a Client in this file.

-4. Now we're set!
-Make sure you're in your project directory with the .toggl_project file, and execute
+Now simply execute

-		toggl "Your Task Description Here"
+		toggl "Your current task"

-Press enter when you want to stop your task timer.
+Pressing enter will stop the timer and send the time to Toggl.
+Pressing CTRL+C will cancel the timer and NOT send the time to Toggl.
+This is useful in the event you get distracted or forget your timer is running!

 You can immediately go check your Toggl dashboard and see the entry.

 ## Technologies Used
 * [Requests](http://docs.python-requests.org/en/latest/index.html): HTTP for Humans